wdk-docs/vscode-docs/docs/editor/workspace-trust.md

 ---
 Order: 20
 Area: editor
-TOCTitle: Workspace Trust
+title: Workspace Trust
-ContentId: 51280c26-f78b-4f9c-997f-8350bd6ed07f
+id: 51280c26-f78b-4f9c-997f-8350bd6ed07f
 PageTitle: Visual Studio Code Workspace Trust security
 DateApproved: 7/6/2023
-MetaDescription: Visual Studio Code Workspace Trust folder security
+description: Visual Studio Code Workspace Trust folder security
 ---

 # Workspace Trust

 Visual Studio Code takes security seriously and wants to help you safely browse and edit code no matter the source or original authors.
 The Workspace Trust feature lets you decide whether code in your project folder can be executed by VS Code and extensions without your explicit approval.

 ![Trust this folder dialog](images/workspace-trust/workspace-trust-dialog.png)

->**Note**: When in doubt, leave a folder in [Restricted Mode](#restricted-mode).
+> **Note**: When in doubt, leave a folder in [Restricted Mode](#restricted-mode).
 You can always [enable trust](#trusting-a-workspace) later.

 ## Safe code browsing